bxparks/AceSegment/README.md

 objects in the later stages depending on the objects created in the earlier
 stage:

-1. The `Hardware` object which provides access to the various pins.
 1. The SpiAdapter object determines whether software SPI or hardware SPI is used.
 Needed only by `LedMatrixSingleShiftRegister` and `LedMatrixDualShiftRegister` classes.